Variational Bayes model averaging for graphon functions and motif frequencies inference in W-graph models: Introduction

 \section{Introduction}

-The $W$-graph model has been intensively studied in the probability literature.
+\paragraph{$W$-graph.} The $W$-graph model has been intensively studied in the probability literature.
 From a theoretical point of view, it defines a limit for dense graphs \citep{LoS06}, but it can also be casted into a general class of inhomogeneous random graph models \citep{BJR07} involving some hidden latent space.
 A $W$-graph is characterized by the so-called 'graphon' function $W$, where $W(u, v)$ is the probability for two nodes with respective latent coordinates $u$ and $v$ (both taken in $[0, 1]$) to be connected.
+The precise definition of a {$W$-graph model} is given at the end of this section.
 Because of very weak assumptions about the graphon function, the $W$-graph model is very flexible and can result in a large variety of network topologies.
-However, little attention has been paid to the statistical inference of a $W$-graph model, based on an observed network.
-To our knowledge only \cite{PLV10} considered a similar model and proposed an MCMC-like algorithm, resulting in a heavy computational burden.